uzairahmedkayani/FridgeGPT/README.md

 ### Prerequisites
 - Node.js (v16 or higher)
 - npm or yarn
-- API key from OpenAI
+- API key from Gemini

 ### Setup Instructions